 - Circuit flying, collision avoidance precautions and procedures

 - Control of the glider by external visual reference

-- Satisfactory recovery from at least two launch failures or simulated launch failures
+- Satisfactory recovery from launch failures or simulated launch failures

 - Demonstrate that they can obtain and interpret airspace, NOTAM and weather information appropriate for soaring